CodeNow/cream/README.md

 ## Future Changes

-1. Switch to Docker 1.12
-1. Strip out `jobIntervals` into its own container/or use khronos time.passed
+1. Use khronos time.passed: https://github.com/CodeNow/cream/issues/55
-1. Change source of truth for data to be an internal database (away from Stripe)
+1. Change source of truth for data to be an internal database (away from Stripe): https://github.com/CodeNow/cream/issues/56